-- relevant information, data and documents to enable IHPA to understand the issues involved - statement detailing the reasonable efforts taken to resolve the dispute with the respondent jurisdiction, including steps in accordance with any applicable agreements, or the reasons why no such steps were taken.
+- copies of any cross-border agreements or arrangements between states or states and territories - relevant information, data and documents to enable IHACPA to understand the issues involved - statement detailing the reasonable efforts taken to resolve the dispute with the respondent jurisdiction, including steps in accordance with any applicable agreements, or the reasons why no such steps were taken.

-IHPA has developed guidance at Appendix B to assist jurisdictions in preparing a written submission to request IHPA resolve disputes.
+IHACPA has developed guidance at Appendix B to assist jurisdictions in preparing a written submission to request IHACPA resolve disputes.

-The applicant jurisdiction may provide a copy of its written submission to the respondent jurisdiction at the same time that it sends its request and written submission to IHPA.
+The applicant jurisdiction may provide a copy of its written submission to the respondent jurisdiction at the same time that it sends its request and written submission to IHACPA.